Roger-Chuh/ShapeToolbox/README.md

 #### Octave does not find functions in private directory

 The functions meant to be called by the user are in the m-directory of the toolbox.
 There are additional functions located in `m/private`, called by the main toolbox functions.
-Sometimes, when a toolbox function calls a private functions that calls another private function, Octave gives an error message that the function is not found, something like:
+Sometimes, when a toolbox function calls a private function that calls another private function, Octave gives an error message that the function is not found, something like:

 ```matlab
 error: no such file, 'some_path/private/objSomething.m'